fjwright/Run-REDUCE/docs/InstallAndRun.md

     -Djdk.gtk.version=2

 in the *Run-REDUCE-FX* batch file.
-This may not be necessary on other platforms and will, I hope, cease to be necessary at all at some future date, so you might like to experiment with removing it.
+This may not be necessary on all platforms and will, I hope, cease to be necessary at all at some future date, so you might like to experiment with removing it.